VonSub/info_grid/docs/v2_jsx_farmsetup.md

 ## 3. Create a bootable image

-Use this bootsstrap service: https://bootstrap.grid.tf, with farmer ID = the farm_id generated in step 2.
+Use this bootstrap service: https://bootstrap.grid.tf, with farmer ID = the farm_id generated in step 2.

 ## 4. Start 3Node with bootable image

-After booting your 3Node it is visible on: (add mainnet explorer)
+After booting your 3Node it is visible on: [the tfgrid explorer](https://explorer.grid.tf)

 ## Useful links

 V2 Networking: https://github.com/threefoldtech/zos/blob/master/docs/network/introduction.md